Lost Horizon: Plot

 The prologue and epilogue are a frame story narrated by a neurologist.
 This neurologist and a novelist friend, Rutherford, are given dinner at Tempelhof, Berlin, by their old school-friend Wyland, a secretary at the British embassy.
 A chance remark by a passing airman brings up the topic of Hugh Conway, a British consul in Afghanistan, who disappeared under odd circumstances.
 Later in the evening, Rutherford reveals to the neurologist that, after the disappearance, he discovered Conway in a French mission hospital in Chung-Kiang (probably Chongqing), China, suffering from amnesia.
 Conway recovered his memory, told Rutherford his story (which Rutherford recorded in a manuscript), and then slipped away again.

 Rutherford gives the neurologist his manuscript, which becomes the heart of the novel.

-In May 1931, during the British Raj in India, the 80 White residents of Baskul are being evacuated to Peshawar due to revolution.
+In May 1931, during the British Raj in India, the 80 White residents of Baskul are being evacuated to Peshawar because of a revolution.
 In the aeroplane of the Maharajah of Chandrapur are: Conway, the British consul, aged 37; Charles Mallinson, his young vice-consul; an American, Henry D. Barnard; and a British missionary, Miss Roberta Brinklow.
 The plane is hijacked and flown instead over the mountains to Tibet.
-After a crash landing, the pilot dies, but not before telling the four (in Chinese, which only Conway speaks) to seek shelter at the nearby lamasery of Shangri-La.
+After a crash landing, the Tibetan pilot dies, but not before telling the four (in "a kind of Chinese", which Conway barely understands) to seek shelter at the nearby lamasery of Shangri-La.
 The location is unclear, but Conway believes the plane has "progressed far beyond the western range of the Himalayas" towards the lesser known heights of the Kuen-Lun mountain range.

 The four are taken there by a party directed by Chang, a postulant at the lamasery who speaks English.
 The lamasery has modern conveniences, like central heating, bathtubs from Akron, Ohio, a large library, a grand piano, a harpsichord, and food from the fertile valley below.
 Towering above is Karakal, literally translated as "Blue Moon," a mountain more than 28,000 feet high.
 Mallinson is keen to hire porters and leave, but Chang politely puts him off.
 The others eventually decide they are content to stay: Miss Brinklow because she wants to teach the people a sense of sin; Barnard because he is really Chalmers Bryant (wanted by the police for stock fraud) and because he is keen to develop the gold mines in the valley; and Conway because the contemplative scholarly life suits him.